edgegamers/Map-Cycle/readme.md

 `Randomize` to play the maps in random order.

-`RtvEnabled` Enable or disable random map cycle.
+`RtvEnabled` Enable or disable the vote.

 `RtvMapCount` Number of proposed maps.
 They are randomly selected in the cycle.